ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 This will take about 1-2 Minutes.

 ![07_ci_pipeline.webp](resources/07_ci_pipeline.webp)
+_Fig.: A passed pipeline with two stages (green checkmarks)._

 Once you see two green checkmarks, open the staging website and have a look at the updated website.

 https://stag.training.fdz.ioer.info/

 ![08_observe_changes.gif](resources/08_observe_changes.gif)
+_Fig.: The rendered training materials with the changed text._

 # 5. Git best practices